rmarable/ParallelClusterMaker/README.md

 to use JumphostMaker to first stand up a standalone EC2 instance (a.k.a. "jumphost") which can then be used to administer ParallelCluster stacks.

 Please consult the EXAMPLES.md file for some suggestions on how to use ParallelClusterMaker's command line arguments to satisfy a variety of HPC use cases.

+## Note to DevOps Teams

+As noted above, ParallelClusterMaker is intended to reduce the administrative burden required for DevOps teams to support their HPC stakeholders; conversely, it can empower scientists, engineers, and analysts by letting them conduct HPC operations at massive scale without needing to involve their Devops team.

+* **JumphostMaker and ParallelClusterMaker do not make any changes to the existing networking environment already present in the operator's AWS account**.
+  * These tools do not create new VPCs, subnets, Internet or NAT gateways, routes, or Transit Gateways.
+  * They do not intentionally modify Route53 configurations, change default routes, or otherwise impact or deploy any infrastructure that is not explicitly documented or easily inferred by reviewing the code.

+* **JumphostMaker and ParallelClusterMaker create IAM roles, policies, and instance templates that are individualized for each jumphost and cluster stack.**
+  * These JSON templates contain all required IAM permissions for both tools and can be easily customized to fit your use cases.
+  * They are located in the templates/ subdirectory.
+  * If you run into permissions problems building stacks, it's usually because of an IAM issue.
+When speaking with your DevOps team, offer to provide them with this template which outlines all of the necessary permisisons to build a cluster or jumphost.

 ## ParallelClusterMaker Features